supersecretevilcodingman/pre-assignment/grafana/grafana_notes.md

    - Annotation for improved insight.
 6. **Performance Optimization**:
    - Fine-tuning Grafana for scalability and efficiency.

+# Section 2: Getting started with Grafana and Prometheus

 ## Create an EC2 Instance with Grafana Installed